Rothschilds merging operations in France, Britain

 It is a sign that even one of the most well-known names in banking, whose roots date back to the 18th century, cannot escape the regulators' war on creating a safer banking industry after the global financial crisis of 2008.

-Rothschild Group's Paris-based holding company Paris Orleans will become a French limited-partnership structure favored by other family-owned companies like Michelin or Hermes (HRMS.PA), which makes hostile takeovers virtually impossible.
+Rothschild Group's Paris-based holding company Paris Orleans will become a French limited-partnership structure favored by other family-owned companies like Michelin or Hermes, which makes hostile takeovers virtually impossible.

 The umbrella company will buy out minority interests in subsidiaries such as British-based N.M.
 Rothschild & Sons., the London-based investment bank, said late on Wednesday.